nickschuch/marco/README.md

 Can be passed with the `--backend` flag.

-We currently only support Docker but looking to support something like:

-* AWS EC2
-* AWS ECS
-* Tutum

 #### Balancer

 These are types of load balancers.
-Currently we only support "Round robin".
+Currently we support "Round robin" and "First" balancers.

 Can be passed with the `--balancer` flag.